Azure/azure-storage-net/README.md

 complete Azure SDK, please see the [Microsoft Azure .NET Developer Center][].

 > Note:
+> As of 10.0.0, the namespace has changed to Microsoft.Azure.Storage.Common, .Blob, .File, and .Queue.
+> This is required for some SxS scenarios.

+> Note:
 > As of 9.4.0, the Table service is not supported by this library.
 > Table support is being provided by [CosmosDB][Microsoft.Azure.Cosmos.Table].